Improved "Run external program" through environment variables

 <Environment Id="LokadDesktopPathVariable" Action="set" Name="LOKAD\_DESKTOP\_PATH" Part="all" Permanent="no" System="no" Value="\[INSTALLLOCATION\]" />

-to get a new LOKAD_DESKTOP_PATH environment variable to be created at install-time (see Sourceforge for the full WiX script).
+to get a new LOKAD_DESKTOP_PATH environment variable to be created at install-time.
 Note that [INSTALLLOCATION] is a variable name; it might be different in your WiX script.

 Then, in Dynacom, we retrieve the content of the LOKAD_DESKTOP_PATH environment variable though an Execute script action.
 The following VB-Script code illustrates how it is done.